-BOARD OF SELECTMEN - The words "Board of Selectmen" or "Selectmen" shall mean the duly elected Board of Selectmen of the Town of Swampscott.
+SELECT BOARD - The words "Select Board" or "Member of Select Board" shall mean the duly elected Select Board of the Town of Swampscott.

 COMMONWEALTH - The word "Commonwealth" shall mean the Commonwealth of Massachusetts.

 COMPUTATION OF TIME - In computing the time in which an act is to be done, the first day shall be excluded and the last day shall be included, but if the last day is a Sunday or a legal holiday, it shall be excluded.